 SUNSUN JVP Fish Tank Powerhead

 SUNSUN JVP brings you the freedom of choice when it comes to power.
 The pump comes at two circulation rate options of 530 and 800 gallons per hour.

 Since it’s completely submersible, the motor works oil-free, so it won’t introduce any pollutants or toxic materials to the water.
-Another great thing about this device is that it comes with durable suction cups that stick to its place.
+Another great thing about this device is that it comes with durable suction cups that stick to their place.

 If you want enough power and reliability to run a small tank, consider this amazing powerhead pump from Marineland Penguin.